-The Louisiana Department of Health removed nearly 850 nursing home residents from this warehouse (pictured above) after nursing home owner Bob Dean transferred people there during Hurricane Ida.
-(Photo by Wes Muller/Louisiana Illuminator)
+The Louisiana Department of Health removed nearly 850 nursing home residents from this warehouse in late August 2021 after nursing home owner Bob Dean transferred people there during Hurricane Ida.
+(Photo by Wesley Muller/Louisiana Illuminator)

 Louisiana has recorded 26 “storm-related” deaths due to Hurricane Ida.
 But what counts as a hurricane death?
 And when will the counting stop?